Timepiece, small numbered release: (41mm).

 We accept most credit and debit cards.

-If you’re purchasing a watch for someone else, please let us know so that we can make the paperwork out in their name.
+If you’re purchasing a watch for someone else, after you’ve purchased the watch, please let us know so that we can make the paperwork out in their name.

 Each Fractal Emergence watch is permanently protected by unique blockchain product authentication, with a secure certificate of ownership, facilitating easy verification of authenticity, provenance, and ownership history, as used for watches like the “Genesis” by H. Moser and Cie, and the Bulgari Octo Finissimo Ultra, as well as by brands such as Louis Vuitton who in collaboration with Prada Group and Cartier, launched a blockchain ownership certificate system: (Aura Blockchain Consortium).